Access Management

 Predefined roles

-There are several predefined standalone and non-standalone roles that come out of the box and that can be assigned to the members/users of your project.
+Several predefined standalone and non-standalone roles come out of the box and can be assigned to the members/users of your project.
 All standalone roles follow the naming and hierarchy of roles described above.
-In addition to those, there are several non-standalone roles set up by Bloomreach Engagement that allow access to specific actions.
-Remember, a user can have multiple roles assigned, but each user must have at least one stand-alone role to be able to access the project.
-The following is the list of all predefined roles in Bloomreach Engagement.

 Role typeDescriptionStandalone

-Analyses ExporterCan view and export all analyses.Yes
+Analyses ExporterCan view and export all analyses; can share dashboards.Yes

 Analyses ViewerCan view all analyses.Yes